 Grass-Fed Dairy Vs Regular Dairy

-The term “grass-fed” isn’t actually regulated by the FDA so it’s a little hard to know what you’re getting.
+The term “grass-fed” isn’t actually regulated by the USDA so it’s a little hard to know what you’re getting.
 But let’s assume that everyone is honest and if they sell you grass-fed milk, it means the cow had been subsisting on grasses, rushes, shrubs, random leaves — whatever they find in their pasture — for at least a few weeks before it was milked.